fScannen0008%20Kopieq

 © logo/ pic by Daria Kokozej, 2007-04-27

-2013 status/ statement: since couple of years, after all kind of questions, seeking and hardships etc. I am a “born-again” Christian; I was interested in religion since I was a teen, but it took time and now I strongly have faith in Jesus Christ and the God He revealed, and the word of God (the New Testament); I think philosophy, reading and education/ knowledge is still very important, because it teaches you to THINK, and the more you know, the better you are able to separate true from false - “knowledge is power” - but I felt the “final basis” was always missing, or you can call it the direction of life – this direction is found in faith, and I found it in (“true”) Christianity (people who abuse Christian faith to kill other people are not Christians to me, there is a lot of abusing and misusing going on – those people are bad and not true Christian faith itself...);
+2013 status/ statement: since couple of years, after all kind of questions, seeking etc. I am a “born-again” Christian; I was interested in religion since I was a teen, but it took time and now I strongly have faith in Jesus Christ and the God He revealed, and the word of God (the New Testament); I think philosophy, reading and education/ knowledge is still very important, because it teaches you to THINK, and the more you know, the better you are able to separate true from false - “knowledge is power” - but I felt the “final basis” was always missing, or you can call it the direction of life – this direction is found in faith, and I found it in (“true”) Christianity (people who abuse Christian faith to kill other people are not Christians to me, there is a lot of abusing and misusing going on – those people are bad and not true Christian faith itself...);

 Enjoy and stay in tune!